jalmers/blockchain-samples/simple_contract_hyperledger/Testing on Sandbox.md

 Note: These steps are only provided in case there are challenges with the Bluemix environment or if you are making code changes and want to quickly test in the local environemnt.
-The recommended approach is to use the IoT Platoform and Monitoring UI to run the contract
+The recommended approach is to use the IoT Platform and Monitoring UI to run the contract

 1. Copy the simple_contract_hyperledger folder to the Examples folder in your Sandbox hyperledger fabric.